Massachusetts Community Health Centers Excelling at Patient Experience

 - CHP Health Center, Great Barrington, MA – winner of Distinction in Empowering Patient Self Care

-In an article published on MHQP’s website after the awards ceremony, each of these practices offered their own unique thoughts and perspectives on how they’ve been able to deliver exceptional patient experiences in their practices.
+In an article published on MHQP’s website after the awards ceremony, winning practices offered their own unique thoughts and perspectives on how they’ve been able to deliver exceptional patient experiences in their practices.
 Clearly there is no “secret sauce.”

-But what is the significance of the fact that three CHCs are on the list?
+But what is the significance of the fact that five CHCs are on the list?

 CHCs were historically known primarily as resource-limited safety net providers for medically complex, underserved populations.
 But now they appear to have moved outside that box to become centers of excellence, quality improvement and patient-centeredness.